Welcome to the Opal Class webpage. Here you will find information about the school day as well as our topics and the curriculum for Year 1!

-Miss Denning is the class teacher and our super teaching assistants are Miss Burke and Mrs Di-Pisa.
+Miss Denning is the class teacher and our super teaching assistants are Miss Burke, Mrs Di-Pisa and Mrs Smith.

 In the mornings we will be doing a range of child-led and adult-led activities focused around whatever we are learning about that week in maths and literacy.
 The children will also have a daily phonics 'Read, Write, Inc.' lesson to improve their sound recognition and build up fluency in reading (for more information about phonics please see the information booklet at the bottom of the page).
 In the afternoons we will mostly be focusing on our topic work - History, Geography, Art, DT and Science.

-We will be learning about lots of exciting topics this year, starting with The Great Fire of London!
+We will be learning about lots of exciting topics this year, starting with materials and then onto The Great Fire of London!
 We will be exploring it through writing, art, history and science.
 See our topic web below to find out more.

-PE will take place twice weekly.
+PE will be on Tuesdays and Fridays.
 Please ensure that your child has a change of t-shirt, shorts (joggers can be worn during chillier weather) and suitable PE shoes (daps).T shirts should be white and shorts should be black.